gXLg/hoverfly-eso/docs/02 - Math operations/README.md

 ### Objects
-Assigning to pure object is **not directly possible**, except the right hand produces an object as result.
+Assigning to pure object is **not directly possible**, except the right side produces an object as result.
+An example for the right side object is a string.
 What often is used, is **object initialization**.
 It creates an **empty** object without properties.
 Assinging numeric value to an object is technically